Looking for the best rowing machine? We’ve put together this comprehensive guide so you can make the right choice.

-Can I lose weight with a rowing machine?
+Can I lose weight with one?

 Rowing is a great way to lose weight for everyone.
 Unlike other exercise equipment like treadmills, stairmasters and bikes, using a rowing machine allows you to lose weight while simultaneously toning up your body.